-Amy earned her bachelor’s degree in English and Drama from Syracuse University, her master’s degree in English Language and Literature from the University of Michigan at Ann Arbor, and she completed her coursework for her Ph.D. in English at Washington University in St. Louis before she left academia.
-She also attended the Bread Loaf School of English Graduate School through Middlebury College in Vermont for four summers.
+Amy earned her bachelor’s degree in English and Drama from Syracuse University, her master’s degree in English Language and Literature from the University of Michigan at Ann Arbor, and she completed her coursework for her Ph.D. in English at Washington University in St. Louis but bailed before writing her dissertation.
+She attended the Bread Loaf School of English Graduate School through Middlebury College in Vermont for four summers.
 She received her Holistic Nutritionist Certification from Bauman College in 2015.

 In the 1980s, Amy worked as a peace and justice activist in Berkeley, California.
 She was a founding member of Kehilla Community Synagogue, the first synagogue in the Jewish Renewal Movement to be formally incorporated.

-In 2007, she and her husband established Woza Books to publish her award-winning children’s fantasy adventure The Call to Shakabaz.
-She is currently working on the sequel, entitled Changing the Prophecy.
-Her novel Memories from Cherry Harvest (Counterpoint Press, 2012) was awarded the Frances Fabri Literary Prize in 2010.
+In 2007, she and her husband established Woza Books to publish her children’s fantasy adventure The Call to Shakabaz.
+The sequel, Changing the Prophecy, is seeking a publisher.
+Her novel Memories from Cherry Harvest (Counterpoint Press, 2012) was awarded the Frances Fabri Literary Prize in 2011 and published in 2012.

-Amy is married to Ron Reed, better known locally as DJ Reed because of his popular Saturday night radio show.
-Ron grew up in the Robert Taylor Projects on the South side of Chicago.
-After serving four years in the Navy, he earned a bachelor’s degree in film.
-He has two sons from his first marriage.
-Ron and Amy raised their three multicultural, multitalented children on a remote 40 acres of forest, accessible only by a dirt road, in rural northern California.
+Amy and her husband Ron Reed raised their three dazzling multicultural children on 40 acres of remote forest, accessible only by a dirt road, in rural northern California.
 After their children left home, they moved out of the forest, however they still live in the shadow of wise old trees.
+They are now grandparents.